Table of Contents

 They are supported either by rafters or the walls of the building.
 Purlins are mostly used in metal buildings, although they sometimes replace rafters close to each other in wood frame structures.

 Purlins are commonly used in pre-engineered metal constructions.
-They pass loads of the roof system including the roof sheeting to the major elements of the steel building construction that provide support to the roof.
+They pass loads of the roof system including the roof sheeting to the major elements of the steel building construction that support the roof.
 The arrangement and form of the purlins are in such a design that depends on the instance of roof loads besides limiting the sheeting lengths used.